-Oftentimes when giving feedback in debate, it is tempting to spend time on talking about what you would have done (this is especially a problem for former debater).
+It can be tempting to spend time talking about what you would have done (especially as a former debater).
 Before you give a piece of feedback, ask yourself if the comment will help your debaters in the next round.
 If it won’t, hold that comment unless your debater asks for feedback on specific argumentation in the round.

 Your speech was very persuasive; the loaded language that you used in the introduction really hooked the judges.
 Try adding more concrete examples to drive home your argument.

 Your speech needed a lot of work, put more effort into the material next time.

 Good feedback is important because it addresses learning and motivates debaters.
 It shows the next steps students should take to be successful and it allows them to feel in control of their own learning, providing the motivation.

 For a new coach, a basic method of evaluating your students is provided below.
 If you answer no, that is an area of improvement.

 - Does the debater avoid both unsupported assertions and the continual citation of authorities?

 - Are the contentions supported with sufficient well-documented evidence?

 - Does the debater show convincing knowledge of the resolution?